NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ###### Removing multiple items

-Both `lpop` and `rpop` can have an optional number after the listName indicating how many to pop f.exs:
+Both `lpop` and `rpop` can have an optional number after the listName indicating how many to pop e.g.

 ```redis
 lpop listName 2